Make it count for Richland County. The census ends Thursday, Oct. 15.

 COVID-19 and the census

-The Census Bureau has adjusted its operations in response to COVID-19 and continues to monitor changing conditions at the local and national level.
+The Census Bureau has adjusted its operations in response to COVID-19.
 The public is strongly urged to respond online.
 Read more here.

 Will my personal information be safe?